melezhik/sparky/docs/acl.md

 acl/hosts/host-baz/list.yaml
 ```

-Host specfic ACL overrided default ACL and has the same DSL to describe access rules.
+Host specific ACL override default ACL and has the same DSL to describe access rules.

 # Explicit deny

-To explicitely deny a user from a job execution, use deny directive:
+To explicitly deny a user from a job execution, use deny directive:

 ```
 projects: